From BR Bullpen

 In the 1976 season Barrios was used as a swingman, going 5-9 with 3 saves and an 82 ERA+.
 He combined with Blue Moon Odom on a no-hitter on July 28 against the Oakland A's.
 Using a 90-mph fastball as his primary weapon, he improved to 14-7, 4.12 in 1977 with a 100 ERA+ as a regular member of the Chicago rotation.
 He fell to 9-15 in 1978, but his ERA+ was not much lower (94) - only his luck had changed from very good to very poor.
 In 1979 he had a comeback season, with a 3.61 ERA (118 ERA+) and 8-3 record but he declined after that.

 1981 was a very rocky year for Barrios.
 He was fighting with drug addiction and alcoholism, got into a fight with fellow White Sox pitcher Steve Trout and was arrested for the posession of cocaine and disorderly conduct.
 As a player, he was 1-3 with a 3.96 ERA.
 The White Sox released Francisco.
-He spent the winter with the Hermosillo Naranjeros of the Mexican Pacific League and rumors had him returning to Major League Baseball with the Milwaukee Brewers when he died of a heart attack at age 28, after having lived the last couple years in trouble with the law and substance abuse, possibly ruining his chances of a brighter career.
+He spent the winter with the Hermosillo Naranjeros of the Mexican Pacific League and won MVP honors after a 7-3, 1.65 campaign.
+Rumors had him returning to Major League Baseball with the Milwaukee Brewers when he died of a heart attack at age 28, after having lived the last couple years in trouble with the law and substance abuse, possibly ruining his chances of a brighter career.

 He was signed by scout Gary Johnson.